 Dog Training designed for you

-Empower your dog to make positive choices helping them and you to live life to the full.
+Empower your dog to make positive choices, helping them, and you live life fully.

 1-2-1 Private Training with your dog

 We will show you a technique that enables you to give a cue just once for each behaviour.
-Dynamic sessions designed around your needs and to suit your dog’s style of learning.
+Dynamic sessions are designed around your needs and to suit your dog’s learning style.

-This flexible approach will enable both of you to enjoy the training and make good progress in each of the sessions.
+This flexible approach will enable you to enjoy the training and make good progress in each session.

 Foundation 1-2-1 training sessions.